11 of the Best Places for Vegan Junk Food

 What: A Bleeding Burger

 Why: So, this is another burger entry but with a slight twist.
-Too-da-loo bean burgers, Moving Mountains has created a meatless, raw ‘bleeding’ burger (the blood is created by beetroot juice) which is only available in Mildreds, Dalston.
-It took a team of leading UK scientists, chefs and farmers more than two years in a lab and over 100 test-kitchen recipes to perfectly recreate a meat patty for the finished Moving Mountains B12 burger which launches 24th February.
+Too-da-loo bean burgers, Moving Mountains has created a meatless, raw ‘bleeding’ burger (the blood is created by beetroot juice) which is available at various restaurants across the UK including Maxwells in Covent Garden.
+It took a team of leading UK scientists, chefs and farmers more than two years in a lab and over 100 test-kitchen recipes to perfectly recreate a meat patty for the finished Moving Mountains B12 burger.
 Its other ingredients include peas, potatoes, soy, coconut oil and mushrooms.

 What: Fast Food

 Why: Another problem with vegan eating can be the need to have it readily available at a moment’s notice, while restaurants (think Pret) are doing their best to introduce more and more vegan options there’s no comparison to carnivorous options.
-This is where we welcome the award-winning, fast-casual restaurant By CHLOE who is opening their first international restaurant in Covent Garden 6th February.
+This is where we welcome the award-winning, fast-casual restaurant by CHLOE whose first international restaurant is in Covent Garden.
 The menu includes burgers, sandwiches, fresh pastas, daily-baked sweets (Sweets by CHLOE), dairy-free ice cream (Chill by CHLOE), mac’n’cheese and much more.

 Where: Drury House, 34-43, Russell Street, WC2B 5HA